practical-ansible/nginx-project/README.md

 [![Downloads](https://img.shields.io/ansible/role/d/48591.svg)](https://galaxy.ansible.com/practical-ansible/nginx_docker)
 [![Role](https://img.shields.io/ansible/role/48591)](https://galaxy.ansible.com/practical-ansible/nginx_docker)

 Use Ansible to deploy Docker projects to Nginx with or without https.
 This role does not really care what language you used to create your app.
+Created to be used with continuous integration and continuous deployment tools.

 ## Prerequisities

-* target user with rights to config nginx
+* Target user with rights to config nginx
-* target user with rights to run docker
+* Target user with rights to run docker
-* exported docker image
+* Exported docker image

 ## Install